Last error message and related information

 the last error information to the default state.
 In this state, the

-of the return structure are empty strings, and the
+of the return structure are empty character vectors, and the

 is a 0-by-1 structure.